Trust-Building Content for Medical Practices: Educational Content That Positions You as Expert

 Mistake 1: Making Content Too Promotional

+The most common mistake is writing promotional copy instead of education, which forfeits the referral conversion lift that genuinely educational content delivers.
 You write "Why Choose Our Practice" instead of educating patients.
 Patients feel sold to, not served.
 Write to serve patients first.
 Your expertise becomes promotion naturally when they trust you.
 Remove language like "best," "leading," and "most experienced."
 Replace with specific examples and explanations.

 Mistake 2: Creating Great Content but Not Distributing It

 You write excellent content.
 It sits on your website.
 Patients don't find it.
-Use email, social media, and Google optimization to make content discoverable.
+Use email, social media, and Google optimisation to make content discoverable.
 Distribution matters as much as creation.
 The distribution channel (where patients see your content) matters more than the content format.

 Mistake 3: Not Measuring Trust-Building Impact